MARS: A neurosymbolic approach for interpretable drug discovery: Methods

 the corresponding metapath, \(\tilde{P}\), would be:

 Within this study, metapaths can be understood as a sequence of triples within the KG structure, making them inherently interpretable.
 In MARS, metapaths are used as the bodies of logical rules, in which triples are connected by logical conjunctions (\(\land\)).
 Conjunctions indicate that, if all triples in the rule body are true, then the rule \textit{head} is evaluated as true.
+In other words, the rule is satisfied.
 The rule \textit{head}, the left side of the implication arrow (\(\Leftarrow\)), is a single triple representing the relation of interest between the first and last node types of the metapath, \textit{e.g.,}: